 If a company’s volume is on the rise, this generally means that traders have recognized the stock’s price and are buying more shares, hoping to make a profit.
-However, it should be noted that just because a stock is trading with higher volume doesn’t necessarily mean it is time to invest in the company.
+However, it should be noted that just because a stock trades with higher volume doesn’t necessarily mean it is time to invest in the company.

 Trading Tip #3: Watch For Trends In Certain Penny Stocks

-Earlier in the article, I alluded to the idea of “sympathy” sentiment playing a role in the stock market.
+Earlier in the article, I alluded to “sympathy” sentiment playing a role in the stock market.
 With the rise of retail traders and investors has come a surge of speculative activity.
-Whether it’s an analyst saying one thing or insiders buying or selling shares, that can trigger a ripple effect across certain stocks.
+Whether an analyst says one thing or insiders buying or selling shares, that can trigger a ripple effect across certain stocks.
 The crazy part is that it might not even be industry-related.
 A few weeks back, we saw the rise of a strong bullish trend in low float penny stocks under $1 (talk about specific).
 Sporadically, this trend emerged as penny stocks under $1 with public floats of less than 20 million shares began jumping like popcorn.

 - Penny Stock Chart Patterns Every Trader Should Know [Top 5]